Joshua Dugdale: Documentary film

 In 2005–2008 he made a three-year biopic of the fourteenth Dalai Lama Tenzin Gyatso, The Unwinking Gaze.
 In this film he recorded the Dalai Lama as a leader of the Tibetan people, rather than portraying him as spiritual leader in Tibetan Buddhism as is done customarily.
+In the film the Dalai Lama is seen to anoint his spiritual successors in His Holiness the Karmapa, Ogyen Trinley Dorje and Ling Rinpoche for the first time.
+The film had unprecedented access in following the work of Lodi Gyari, the Dalai Lama's special envoy.
 The documentary was awarded Mammoth Best Documentary in 2008 as well as the runner up in the Best Documentary section for the Foreign Press Association in 2008.
 The Guardian suggested that it could force China into a more civil and humanitarian stance towards Tibet.

-Wasing estate
+Wasing Estate

 Dugdale took over management of the Wasing estate in Berkshire (which includes Wasing Place and Wasing Park) from his grandparents in 2008.
 Its manor is centred on a manor house which was purchased in 1759 by the London nautical publisher John Mount, a maternal ancestor of Dugdale's.
-Mount built the mansion Wasing Place, completed in 1770, which became the home of his descendants the MPs, William Mount, William George Mount and Sir William Mount.
+Mount was the third generation of the publishing firm Mount and Page who dominated the nautical publishing scene in the first half of the eighteenth century.
+They published the English Pilot, the first English pilot to cover the known world.
+John Mount built the mansion Wasing Place, completed in 1770, which became the home of his descendants the MPs, William Mount, William George Mount and Sir William Mount.
 The house was rebuilt after a fire in 1945.

 Under Dugdale Wasing Park hosted Glade Festival after its transfer from a stage at Glastonbury Festival.

 In 2015 he concluded a £3 million restoration project, and opened the estate up to alternative events.
-Later that year, sixty pheasants were killed with catapults and beheaded on the estate.

 In 2016 the annual Mizuno Endure 24 race held on the estate was disrupted when hundreds of runners reported a "mystery illness" which they had contracted on site.

 In 2018 Dugdale submitted plans to build further visitor facilities and a farm shop at the Wasing estate, claiming 30 jobs would be created.

 On the death of Dugdale's mother, Lady Cecilia Dugdale, in 2019 Dugdale inherited the estate in full after many years of managing and farming it.
 He is the 7th generation of his maternal family (the Mount baronets) to do so.

-In 2020 Dugdale co-founded the Medicine Festival on the estate.